 I could see with a flash light that all the frames in the top boxes of all the hives were like this.
 That’s good enough for me.
 I left the bottom boxes alone.
 I installed insulated inner covers over the first two hives, and that looks like this (minus the top cover):

 The insulated inner covers work exactly like the piece of insulation over the inner cover, except they’re a big pain in the neck to build.
 I built two of them last year before I realized how much easier it is to put a piece of insulation over the inner cover.
-I won’t bother building any more of them, but I can still make use of the two that we have.
+I won’t bother building any more of them, but I can still make use of the two that I have.

 Ventilation is the name of the game here.
 All these measures aren’t meant to keep the bees toasty and warm.
 It’s about keeping them dry, preventing cold water (condensation) from dripping down on the bees and killing them.
 The insulation over the inner cover keeps the top of the hive warm enough to prevent condensation from building up inside the hive.
 The top entrance notch, or ventilation hole, in the inner cover allows what condensation there is to escape easily to the outdoors where it can’t hurt the bees.
 The mesh down below keeps the mice out and provides another exit for the killer condensation.
 The mesh also makes it easier for the bees to haul out the bodies of their many fallen comrades that die over the winter.

-We also prop up the back end of our hives so that even if condensation builds up over the inner covers, most of it will pool downhill and drip down the front inside wall of the hive and not on the bees (if you can visualize that.)
+I also prop up the back end of my hives so that even if condensation builds up over the inner covers, most of it will pool downhill and drip down the front inside wall of the hive and not on the bees (if you can visualize that.)
 It’s a simple precautionary measure that doesn’t do any harm.
 (The hives are tilted down to the front all year round anyway.)
 Condensation can still collect on the sides of the hives, but a little winter wrap should solve that problem.